Account-Link/teleport-gramine-rs/README.md

 Teleport creates "post once" links for your twitter account.
 Each link is destroyed after one use.

 When you create an account link, you can also define a safeguard policy that will be enforced by an LLM whenever somebody tries to redeem it.
 For example, to prevent spamming and inappropriate content, you can define a policy of “only allow posts about cute cats that have good positive pro-social vibes."
 Because the safeguard is implemented as a GPT-4o API call, you can choose to gate the posting by conditioning on external events such as
-`only allow posting if Germany wins Spain in Eurocup 2024 on https://www.uefa.com/euro2024/fixtures-results`.
+"only allow posting if Germany wins Spain in Eurocup 2024 on https://www.uefa.com/euro2024/fixtures-results".

 Each account link is represented as an NFT that's minted to your on-chain address (the link sharing is done by creating a unique identifier to represent the ownership of that NFT).
 Once minted, the NFT can be auctioned off, put into an AMM pool, used as collateral, traded, or simply gifted.

 Those of you with web2 instincts will readily spot the potential to "sell ads" on your twitter, but we encourage more innovative and/or wholesome uses: let your friends roast you on your own X account if you lose a bet, tweet spicy takes without having to prepend "OH", or simply "lend" your established social media voice to those without a following who need the boost.